-Move the pointer over the work you want to save and press the Menu (middle) button to display the menu for the application.
+Move the pointer over the work you want to save and press Menu to display the application menu.
+Enter a name in the Save as: dialogue box.

-For example, try this on the Edit file you created in the last chapter:
+For example, try this on the Edit file you created in the last chapter.